 Lean startup is a methodology introduced by Eric Ries that advocates relatively short development cycles, which allows you to quickly understand whether your business idea is viable.
 This strategy puts the way potential customers react to your product at the top of the list.

-Iterative product development, when you are able to check the feedback of customers about each product version and its features, enables startups to reduce risks, avoid late product release with unnecessary features and move in the right direction.
+Iterative product development, when you are able to check the feedback of customers about each product version and its features, enables startups to reduce risks, avoid late product releases with unnecessary features and move in the right direction.

 If you choose to follow the lean startup strategy, you will protect yourself from wasteful practices and the need to attract more and more investments, which will increase the chance that your startup will avoid failure.